Curvature and local matchings of conference graphs and extensions: Proof of Theorem , Theorem , and Corollary

 Next, we prepare the following lemma. \begin{lemma} Let $G=(V,E)$ be an amply regular graphs with parameters $(n,d,\alpha,\beta)$ and $x,y$ be two adjacent vertices.
 Suppose that a vertex $v\in N_x$ has $\ell$ neighbors in $N_y$.
 Then, \begin{itemize} \item [(i)] $v$ has $\beta-1-\ell$ neighbors in $\Delta_{xy}$; \item [(ii)] $v$ has $\alpha-\beta+1+\ell$ neighbors in $N_x$; \item [(ii)] $v$ has $d-\alpha-1-\ell$ neighbors in $P_{xy}$. \end{itemize} \end{lemma} \begin{proof} Since $y$ and $v$ have $\beta$ common neighbors, $v$ has $\beta-1-\ell$ neighbors in $\Delta_{xy}$.
 Since $x$ and $v$ have $\alpha$ common neighbors, $v$ has $\alpha-\beta+1+\ell$ neighbors in $N_x$.
 Since $v$ has $d-1$ neighbors except $x$, the number of neighbors of $v$ in $P_{xy}$ is $d-\alpha-1-\ell$. \end{proof}

-Now, we are prepared to prove Theorem \ref{thm2}. \begin{proof}[Proof of Theorem \ref{thm2}] Let $G=(V,E)$ be an amply regular graph satisfying one of the conditions (1)--(5), and $x,y\in V$ be two adjacent vertices.
+We now proceed to the proof of Theorem \ref{thm2}. \begin{proof}[Proof of Theorem \ref{thm2}] Let $G=(V,E)$ be an amply regular graph satisfying one of the conditions (1)--(3), and let $xy\in E$ be an edge.
 Recall from \cite[Proposition 3.6]{HLX24} that $\kappa(x,y)=\frac{2+\alpha}{d}$ holds whenever $d\leq 2\beta-\alpha-1$.
-In the following proof, we assume that $d\ge 2\beta-\alpha$.
+Thus, we assume throughout the proof that $d\ge 2\beta-\alpha$.